Existence and Uniqueness Results for Double-Free-Boundary Problems in Fluid Dynamics: Abstract

 We prove existence theorems for the double-free-boundary Bernoulli problem in two space dimensions, in which, given the strictly-positive, smooth "flow-speed" functions $a_i(p):\Re^2\rightarrow\Re_+$, $i=1,2$, one seeks an ideal fluid flow in an annular flow-domain $\Omega$ (also to be determined), whose boundary components $\Gamma_i$, $i=1,2$, are such that $|{\nabla}U(p)|=a_i(p)$ on $\Gamma_i$, $i=1,2$, where $U(p):\Omega\rightarrow\Re$ denotes the stream-function in $\Omega$.
 The existence result (Thms. \ref{thm1.2} and \ref{thm2.1.0}) states that given a strict inner-solution pair $(\tilde{\Gamma}_1,\tilde{\Gamma}_2)$ (defined such that $(-1)^i(a_i(p)-|{\nabla} \tilde{U}(p)|)<0$ on $\tilde{\Gamma}_i$, $i=1,2$) and a strict outer-solution pair $(\hat{\Gamma}_1,\hat{\Gamma}_2)$ (defined such that $(-1)^i(a_i(p)-|{\nabla} \hat{U}(p)|)>0$ on $\hat{\Gamma}_i$, $i=1,2$), such that the inner-solution pair lies component-wise inside the outer-solution pair, there exists a classical solution pair $(\dot{\Gamma}_1,\dot{\Gamma}_2)$, which lies component-wise outside the inner-solution pair and inside the outer-solution pair.

 Consider Prob. \ref{prob 1.1} in the special case where the functions $a_1(p)$, $a_2(p)$ both coincide with a single strictly logarithmically subharmonic flow-speed function $a(p):G\rightarrow\Re_+$ defined in a finite annular domain $G$.
-We show that any two classical solutions must coincide provided that both corresponding stream-beds lie in $G$ and contain the same simple closed curve in $G$ which encircles the interior complement of $G$.
+We show that there cannot exist more than one classical solution.

 Finally, we apply Thm. \ref{thm1.2} to construct continuously-varying and suitably monotone families of solution-pairs for the double-free-boundary Bernoulli problem corresponding to various parameter-pairs $(\lambda_1,\lambda_2)\in\Re^2_+$ and the related function-pairs $(a_1(p),a_2(p))$ defined such that $a_1(p):=\lambda_1\,a(p)$ and $a_2(p):=\lambda_2\,a(p)$.